Julie-ANANI/carousel-menu/src/app/services/roles/README.md

 All notable changes to the header and roles will be documented in this file.
 Please always updates the roles / routes in this file.

-### Roles
+### Roles defined in the order as in the Api (bootstrapRoles).

-Root, Tech, Hotline, Marketing, Commercial, Market Test Manager, Community.
+Guest, User, Supervisor, Community, Commercial, Marketing, Hotline, Market Test Manager, Market Test Manager UMI, Oper-supervisor, Tech, Root.

 ### Routes